 Polar bear facts, facets, and features

-While spotting a polar bear in person is unassailably marvelous, there are more facets to these fasacinating apex predators than most people know.
-What follows are 10 of our favorite facts about Ursus maritimus, God’s dog, whale’s bane, white sea deer, the ever-wandering one, otherwise known as the polar bear.
+While spotting a polar bear in person is undeniably wonderful, there are more facets to these fasacinating apex predators than most people realize.
+What follows are 10 of our favorite facts about Ursus maritimus, God’s dog, whale’s bane, white sea deer, the ever-wandering one - otherwise known as the polar bear.

 1. Polar bear fur isn’t really white

 One of the lesser-known polar bear facts is that its fur is actually transparent, and the skin under all that fluff is as black as their noses.
 So why do they appear white?